 Restart your equipment in “Safe Mode with Networking” which allows you to test just the computer’s Internet capability.
 This strips out all add-ons to the computer, minimizing the impact that your software, antivirus programs, and even malware might have on network access.

-These points are only listed here as helpful troubleshooting ideas, since Shaw can only support Shaw equipment.
-Computers, printers and all other networking equipment that are not from Shaw are outside of our support scope to fix.
+These points are only listed here as helpful troubleshooting ideas, since Rogers can only support Rogers equipment.
+Computers, printers and all other networking equipment that are not from Rogers are outside of our support scope to fix.
 Troubleshooting basics can sometimes help find the issue, or at least narrow things down for your IT person.